Haverford Township Historical Society

 - The Federal School has been used as a school, a private home and a storage building.

-- The word “federal” refers to the people’s pride in their new system of government, and does not suggest a state run institution.
+- The name “Federal School” refers to the people’s pride in 1797 in the United States’ newly-adopted system of government.
+It does not indicate a federally-run institution.

-- The Federal School is located on the former Allgates Estate, in the Coopertown section of the township.
+- The Federal School is located on the former Allgates Estate, in the original Coopertown area of the township.

-- The Federal School went from a private “subscription” school to a public school in 1849.
+- The Federal School transitioned from a private “subscription” school to an early public school in 1849.